Dragan Đilas: Party of Freedom and Justice

-Political positions and views
+Political positions

 European Union and NATO

-Đilas is in favor of Serbia's accession to the European Union, claiming that citizens of Serbia are "part of the European family of nations", and that the accession to the EU should be Serbia's strategic goal.
+Đilas supports Serbia's accession to the European Union, describing the citizens of Serbia as "part of the European family of nations" and EU membership as Serbia's strategic goal.

-In April 2014, he said that the ideas that Serbia could seek compensation from NATO countries for the bombing in 1999 were "unfounded", although, as he said, "enormous" damage was inflicted on Serbia at the time.
-When asked whether Serbia's accession to NATO would accelerate its accession to the EU, Đilas stated that Serbia was "destroyed in the NATO bombing", that "thousands of people were killed" and that it is why it is "pointless" to talk about this topic, adding that Serbia should cooperate with NATO, "which we have been doing for a long time for the security of all who live in this part of Europe," but that Serbia's membership in NATO "is really not a topic."
+In April 2014, he called the idea of Serbia seeking compensation from NATO countries for the 1999 bombing "unfounded", although he said the damage inflicted had been "enormous".
+Asked in 2021 whether NATO membership would speed up EU accession, he said that Serbia had been "destroyed in the NATO bombing" and that it was therefore "pointless" to discuss membership, but that Serbia should continue its long-standing cooperation with NATO "for the security of all who live in this part of Europe".